AppsFlyerSDK/AppsFlyerFramework/README.md

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

-To integrate AppsFlyerFramework 5.1.0 version or higher into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate AppsFlyerFramework `5.1.0` version or higher into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 binary "https://raw.githubusercontent.com/AppsFlyerSDK/AppsFlyerFramework/master/AppsFlyerLib.json"
 ```
-Starting from the version `5.1.0` and higher, **AppsFlyerFramework** is a **static** library.
+Starting from the version `5.1.0` and higher, **AppsFlyerLib.framework** is a **static** framework.
 In order to successfully integrate it, please follow next steps:

-- In your project's target, which implements **AppsFlyerFramework** go to `Build settings -> Linking` and set **Match-O Type** to **Static library**;
 - In your project settings `General -> Frameworks, Libraries and Embedded Content`  add `AppsFlyerLib.framework` and set `Do not embed` option for it;
-- Make sure you remove and do not add any static libraries as input/output files for `/usr/local/bin/carthage copy-frameworks` **Run script**.
+- Make sure you remove and do not add any static frameworks as input/output files for `/usr/local/bin/carthage copy-frameworks` **Run script**.

 In order to integrate AppsFlyerFramework version `5.0.0` and lower, specify following contents in your `Cartfile`: